Matterport Inc. (MTTR) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Matterport Inc. (MTTR) is $4.85, which is $1.82 above the current market price.
-The public float for MTTR is 272.49M, and currently, short sellers hold a 7.19% ratio of that float.
-The average trading volume of MTTR on February 28, 2023 was 3.17M shares.
+The average price suggested by analysts for MTTR is $4.85, which is $2.01 above the current market price.
+The public float for MTTR is 272.49M, and currently, shorts hold a 6.74% of that float.
+The average trading volume for MTTR on March 03, 2023 was 3.18M shares.

 MTTR’s Market Performance